cakephp/docs/en/orm/limit-associations.rst

 .. tip::

     Please make sure your DBMS is supported to do these kind of ``window`` functions in SQL.
-    Check the plugins requirements for further information.
+    Check the plugin's requirements for further information.

 .. _custom-solutions-on-association-level: